-The history of the Canadian North is often written as a story of opposing paired concepts- the Arctic is either an icebox or a treasure chest, a homeland or a frontier.
-The official mind also saw a choice of futures that tended to be binary- a population policy that would encourage either dispersal or centralization and, therefore, would favour either a "traditional" economy based on hunting or a "modern" one based on wage employment.
-At times these seemed to be stark alternatives, at other times it seemed that individuals would be allowed to make their own choices from a range of possibilities.
+The history of the Canadian North is often written as a story of opposing paired concepts.
+The Arctic is either an icebox or a treasure chest, a homeland or a frontier.
+The official mind also saw a choice of futures that tended to be binary-a population policy that would encourage either dispersal or centralization and, therefore, would favour either a "traditional" economy based on hunting or a "modern" one based on wage employment.
+At times these seemed to be stark alternatives, while at other times it seemed that individuals would be allowed to make their own choices from a range of possibilities.
 A certain number of concepts were commonly held throughout the period, and may help explain the approach in this report.

 One disturbing feature of the whole period of Canadian expansion into the North was the widespread use of the word "settlement" to describe tiny enclaves of transient people and their buildings, while much more populous places where Inuit lived were termed "camps."
 This language was so common that most readers quickly adopt it, despite its racialized, hierarchical overtones.
-It conveys a feeling, sometimes entirely intentional, that clusters of permanent buildings occupied by gallunaat deserved recognition in ways that the seasonal habitations of Inuit did not.17 Today, "hamlet," "settlement" or "community" are all used to describe these places, now permanent, where most Inuit live.18 Even the Nunavut Land Claim Agreement defines residential places away from settlements as "outpost camps."
-How outposts staffed by transients19 came to be called "settlements" while multi-family, multi-year settlements came to be called "outposts" deserves to be discussed in another time and place.
-This report, somewhat reluctantly, accepts the prevailing usage and for the historical period uses "settlements" and "camps" with their usual if somewhat illogical meanings, while also using an Inuktitut term, ilagiit nunagivaktangat, in some references to camps.
+It conveys a feeling, sometimes entirely intentional, that clusters of permanent buildings occupied by Qallunaat deserved recognition in ways that the seasonal habitations of Inuit did not.
+Today, "hamlet," "settlement,"